MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

 ## Before you start

-1.  **Deploy DPM**—Verify that DPM is installed and deployed correctly.
+1.  **Deploy DPM** - Verify that DPM is installed and deployed correctly.
 If you haven't see:

     -   System requirements for DPM